vmallet/ida-plugins/README.md

 * [IDA 7.x VS2017 Sample Project](https://github.com/patois/ida_vs2017): This is a sample Visual Studio 2017 (Community Edition) project for IDA 7.x plugins on Windows.<br>
 _Updated: 2018 05 10 &nbsp;&nbsp; Language: C++_

+* [IDA7-SegmentSelect](https://github.com/rcx/IDA7-SegmentSelect): IDA-SegmentSelect library by sirmabus, ported to IDA 7: A memory segment dialog to allow user to select one or more for processing.<br>
+_Updated: 2018 01 08 &nbsp;&nbsp; Language: C++_

 * [ida-arm-system-highlight](https://github.com/gdelugre/ida-arm-system-highlight): This script will give you the list of ARM system instructions used in your IDA database.
 This is useful for locating specific low-level pieces of code (setting up the MMU, caches, fault handlers, etc.).<br>
 _Updated: 2021 09 28 &nbsp;&nbsp; Language: Python_